 The Regional Air Plan provides for the control of discharges of contaminants into air for the whole of the Bay of Plenty region, including the coastal marine area.
-This includes all the land of the region and all the coastal water to the outer limits of the territorial sea, for example 12 nautical miles.
+This includes all the land of the region and all the coastal water extending out to the 12 mile nautical boundary.

-Plan Change 13 (Air Quality) to the Regional Natural Resources Plan
+Plan Change 13 (Air Quality) has replaced the Regional Air Plan.
+The Regional Air Plan should no longer be referred to.

 Read more about updates on Plan Change 13.